-During this reporting period, the AIG processed six (6) public records requests.
-The AIG received three (3) requests from the media, two (2) requests from the public and one (1) request from law enforcement.
+During this reporting period, the AIG processed four (4) public records requests.
+The AIG received two (2) requests from current County employees, one (1) request from the public and one (1) request from the media.

 Section 5.3 - Education and Outreach